 From my personal experiences, most people know very little about managing Linkedin connections.
-I don’t mean using the Linkedin feature for adding people to the network but it rather seems to me that people are in a race to have the highest number of names in their contacts list as if the longest list will get them more glory, credibility, better jobs and high salaries.
-The truth is that the Linkedin contacts are as valuable as the level of relationship you have built with each and every one of them.
-For example, what good is a person’s phone number, email or title if you haven’t met the person?
+I don’t mean using the Linkedin features for adding people to the network but it rather seems to me that people are in a race to have the highest number of names in their contacts list as if the longest list will get them more glory, credibility, better jobs and high salaries.
+The truth is that the Linkedin contacts are as valuable as the level of relationships you have built with each and every one of them.
+For example, what's good about a person’s profile connection, phone number, email or title if you haven’t even met the person or have no genuine interactions with the person at the workplace?
 I can go to Linkedin now and ask thousands of people to join my network, but what does it really mean to my professional life?
 Most people don’t truly understand the purpose of Linkedin connection building.
-I’m sure some people have a pretty good idea of why they use Linkedin whether it’s for connecting with others to keep in touch, having an updated resume online (if periodically updated) or sending messages to their contacts but the majority of Linkedin users just think of Linkedin as a way to feel important by having a long list of people even if they don’t know some of their contacts.
+I’m sure some people have a pretty good idea of why they use Linkedin whether it’s for connecting with others to keep in touch, having an updated resume online (if periodically updated) or sending messages to their contacts but the majority of Linkedin users just think of Linkedin as a way to feel important by having a long list of people even if they have no idea about who their contacts really are.
 Linkedin is just a tool to help us effectively manage our professional relationships.
 It’s not a replacement for human interaction.

-Managing Linkedin connections in the most effective manner requires a strategy and understanding of your purpose in using the online tool.
-It can be used to easily access updated contact information for building relationships.
+Managing Linkedin connections in the most effective manner requires a strategy and understanding of your purpose for using the online tool.
+For example, it can be used to easily access updated contact information for maintaining relationships.
 I want to stress again that building relationships is and should be the primary purpose of building human networks.
-The act of relationship building still requires human interaction and proactive efforts.
-A contacts list is just a list until it can be effectively used to reach a purpose or objective because I’m sure everyone who uses Linkedin has a well-defined objective for using the tool, right?
+The act of relationship building still requires human interaction and proactive efforts to help others.
+A contact list is just a list until it can be effectively used to reach a purpose or objective because I’m sure everyone who uses Linkedin has a well-defined objective for using the tool, right?

 The mistakes people make when managing Linkedin connections are many but below is a list of items from my own observations: